v7a/plshandle/README.md

 # plshandle
-Create a contract between caller and function that requires the caller to handle specific exceptions raised by the function.
+Create an explicit contract between caller and function that requires the caller to handle specific exceptions raised by the function.

 ### Why